Barcelona-Sardines in a Cup

 🍺 Drinks

 Wine everywhere, beer cheap, and gin-tonics served in fishbowls.
+Great Sangria.
 Find a terrace, order a drink, and let the night unspool.
 You cant miss.

 🌙 Snacks & Treats